LaazAlae/AlaeAutomatesAPI/API_DOCUMENTATION.md

-# 📋 Statement Processing API - Complete Documentation
+# Document Processing API - Complete Documentation

-## 🎯 **What This API Does**
+## **What This API Does**

+This API provides two main services:

+### Statement Processing
-This API processes PDF bank statements and matches company names against a Do Not Mail (DNM) list from an Excel file.
+Processes PDF bank statements and matches company names against a Do Not Mail (DNM) list from an Excel file.
 It automatically extracts company information from PDF pages and determines which companies should be excluded from mailings.

-### **Core Functionality:**
+### Invoice Processing
+Extracts invoice numbers from PDF files and splits them into separate documents based on invoice number patterns (P/R followed by 6-8 digits).

+### **Statement Processing Features:**
 - **Extracts company names** from PDF bank statements using OCR and text parsing
 - **Matches companies** against DNM Excel list using fuzzy string matching
 - **Splits PDF statements** by company destination (DNM, Foreign, etc.)